 This refined, delicate dressing table is designed by Arne Vodder.
-The piece features the quintessential bow tie grips on the top and bottom that are Vodder’s trademark.
-The piece holds several details that make this piece into a unique midcentury Danish piece.
-Note for instance the brass knobs on the sides of the mirror and the circular and slightly tapered legs and match the rectangular mirror perfectly.
+The piece features the quintessential bow tie grips on the top and bottom which are Vodder’s trademark.
+The piece holds several details that make it a unique mid-century Danish piece.
+Note for instance the brass knobs on the sides of the mirror and the circular and slightly tapered legs which match the rectangular mirror perfectly.

 Wear consistent with age and use.